 Delos Santos, Buenavista Qualify for Asian Marathon

-(January 15) Pinoyathletics would like to congratulate Eduardo Buenavista and Mary Grace Delos Santos for qualifying for the 14th Asian Marathon on March 10 in Nomi City, Japan.
+(15.1) Eduardo Buenavista and Mary Grace Delos Santos qualified for the 14th Asian Marathon in Nomi City, Japan.

-‘Vertek,’ as his friends know him, is the SEA Games 2003 5km, 2005 10km, and 2009 Marathon Gold Medalist.
-He also had a bronze medal at the 2003 Asian Championships held in Manila.
-In addition, Vertek was the fastest Filipino at the recent Milo Marathon but finished fourth place in 2h29.45.
+SEA Games 5km, 10km, and Marathon Gold Medalist ‘Vertek’ At the 2003 Asian Championships in Manila, he won bronze.
+Vertek was the fastest Filipino at the recent Milo Marathon, finishing fourth in 2h29.45.

-She defended her title at the Milo Marathon in what was the third-fastest time ever by a Filipina.
+She defended her Milo Marathon title in the third-fastest Filipina time.

-Bertek clocks fastest Marathon time by South East Asian in the last few years (rev 1)
+Bertek clocks the fastest Marathon time by South East Asian in the last few years (rev 1)

 January 27, 2015

-The oldest member of the Philippine National Team in Athletics, Eduardo Buenavista, 36 (Bertek), rewound the clock for several years.
-The Veteran Bertek placed second at the Hong Kong Chartered Marathon.
-The Former SEA Games and Milo Marathon Champion clocked a time of 2:24:11, finishing fourth in the Asian Category and 30th overall.
+Eduardo Buenavista, 36 (Bertek), rewound the clock for years.
+Veteran Bertek won the Hong Kong Chartered Marathon.
+Former SEA Games and Milo Marathon Champion finished fourth in Asia and 30th overall.

-This again went under the Gold Medal standard for the SEA Games set by Singaporean Mok Ying Ren at 2:28:36.
-This was the second time Bertek set the mark originally 2:27.14, clocking at the 2013 Milo Marathon.
-This further strengthens his selection with Eric Panique for the SEA Games Marathon.
+This was under the SEA Games Gold Medal standard set by Singaporean Mok Ying Ren (2:28:36).
+Bertek set the mark at the 2013 Milo Marathon in 2:27.14.
+This strengthens his SEA Games Marathon selection with Eric Panique.

-Buenavista is now a strong candidate for the Gold Medal in the Marathon, which he won in the 2009 Edition in Vietnane, Laos.
-He still currently holds the National Record of 2:18:44.00 set at the Beppu Oila Marathon in 2004.
+Buenavista is a strong candidate for the Gold Medal in the 2009 Marathon in Vietnane, Laos.
+He holds the 2004 Beppu Oila Marathon National Record of 2:18:44.

-Buenavista progressed into the national distance coach and at the 2019 SEA Games (his first games) his wards Christine Hallasgo took Gold in the Marathon, Joida Gagnao silver and bronze in the 3k Steeples and 5k, and Sony Wagdos Bronze in the 5k.
+Christine Hallasgo won gold in the marathon at the 2019 SEA Games, Joida Gagnao won silver and bronze in the 3k Steeples and 5k, and Sony Wagdos won bronze in the 5k.